 SciPy is a scientific package useful for everything from statistics to linear algebra.
 Also vital are pandas and NumPy which handle data structures, numeric arrays, and math functions.
 These three packages really work hand-in-hand.

 PyQt: Probably the best looking, best featured, cross-platform GUI toolkit.

 Jupyter is an interactive notebook where you can embed Python code and plots and easily share the sessions with others or save them for later.
 Jupyterlab is the next-gen interface, and you should use it if you haven't used Jupyter before.

-Julia: Just an incredible tool for mathematical computing of any kind.
-The lightweight syntax is a delight even by Python standards, and its speed usually matches compiled languages due to its JIT compiler.
+Julia: Just an incredible tool for mathematical or scientific computing of any kind.
+The lightweight syntax is a delight even by Python standards, and its speed usually matches or beats compiled languages due to its JIT compiler and language design.
 Julia is made for speed (both in writing and execution), and (in my opinion) combines the best of Python, Fortran, MATLAB, and R. I use it more as a math tool than a general purpose scripting language, hence this separate category.